fbpx

 4. Be Careful When Setting and Adjusting the Water Temperature

 You will undoubtedly be tempted to turn up the water heater during the winter.
-If you turn your shower nozzle all the way to the extreme “H” for heat and it is still too cool for your liking, you might head to the water heater to perform an adjustment.
+If you turn your shower nozzle to the extreme “H” for heat and it is still too cool for your liking, you might head to the water heater to perform an adjustment.
 This DIY attempt to heat your water has the potential to backfire in a big way.
 You can easily be scalded if the water is too hot.
-Gradually increase the water temperature little-by-little so you or a loved one do not end up with painful scalding.
+Gradually increase the water temperature little by little so you or a loved one do not end up with painful scalding.

 5. Exercise Caution When Replacing Parts

 Certain plumbing parts may need repairs and, in some cases, complete replacement if they’re beyond repair.
-While you may think that replacing them is a walk in the park and be tempted to perform a DIY job, know that even a single mistake can result in things going terribly wrong.
-Flooding and water damage are some of the worst-case-scenarios.
-It is necessary to be well aware of your plumbing system and its workings before your take up the task of replacing parts yourself.
+While you may think that replacing them is a walk in the park and be tempted to perform a DIY job, know that even a single mistake can result in things going wrong.
+Flooding and water damage are some of the worst-case scenarios.
+It is necessary to be well aware of your plumbing system and its workings before you take up the task of replacing parts yourself.

 6. Check for Leaks